 Menthyl Anthranilate and Padimate O fluoresce when exposed to sunlight, meaning they absorb energy in the UVB range and re-emit it in the UVA range.
 If an active ingredient fluoresces, we increased the stability score by one point.

 The scores for UVA, UVB and fluorescence were added together to determine the overall stability score, which ranged from 0 to 9, and were then scaled to a range of 0 to 10.

 Several inactive ingredients help prevent sun damage through mechanisms other than blocking UV rays.
 For example, a variety of antioxidants scavenge free radicals in cells (Klein 2005).
-In some cases, claims made for these ingredients are unregulated (Klein 2005), while in others, the SPF itself can no longer be predicted by the sun-blocking ability of the active ingredients alone (Stanfield 2005).
-In the later case, consumers are misled into believing they are receiving more protection than they actually are.
+In some cases, claims made for these ingredients are unregulated (Klein 2005), whereas in others, the SPF itself can no longer be predicted by the sun-blocking ability of the active ingredients alone (Stanfield 2005).
+In the latter case, consumers are misled into believing they are receiving more protection than they actually are.
 For these ingredients, we attenuate the UVA and UVB scores as follows:

 Table 6: Antioxidant scoring adjustments